braze-inc/braze-docs/_docs/_user_guide/onboarding_with_braze/web_sdk.md

 ## In-app messaging

 The SDK makes it easy to compose and send in-app messages to directly engage with users.
-You can choose to send slideup, modal, or full-screen messages based on your campaign strategy.
+You can choose to send slideup, modal, or fullscreen messages based on your campaign strategy.
 For more information on composing an in-app message, see our page on [creating an in-app message][8].

 ![Push displayed on a web browser][11]{: style="float:right;max-width:45%;margin-left:20px;border:0;"}